 Building A Garden Pond

-Choose a pond theme that suits your pocket, your garden and the setting where you want to build your garden pond.
+Choose a pond theme that suits your pocket, your garden and the setting where you want start building a garden pond.

 You’ll find inspiration for you garden pond all around you – magazines, books, TV, the internet, other people’s gardens and of course, water gardening retailers.

 How to measure your pond correctly?